Let’s Get Outdoors!

-CT Link – a community transportation service for Simcoe residents for medical (priority) and other appointments within Simcoe County and other destinations.
+Transportation: CT Link – a community transportation service for Simcoe residents for medical (priority) and other appointments within Simcoe County and other destinations.
 If wheelchair assistance is required, advise when booking.
-Schedule a pickup via online to ctlink.ca or Call 2-1-1 for assistance.
+To request this service, go online to ctlink.ca or Dial 211 for assistance.